muccg/mastr-ms/readme.txt

 -------------------------------------------------

 Mastr-MS is a collaborative project undertaken by the Australian Bioinformatics Facility (ABF), located at the Centre for Comparative
-Genomics, for Metabolomics Australia (MA).
+Genomics (http://ccg.murdoch.edu.au/), for Metabolomics Australia (MA).

 Mastr-MS is comprised of a number of modules: